x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 #### 2.2.1 representation in hardware

 ![](./pics/principles_of_computer_organization/unsigned_int_representation_in_hardware.png)
-* All binary bits are numerical bits without sign bits, and the bit weight of the i-th bit is $2^{i-1}$.
+* All binary bits are numerical bits, there is no sign bit, and the bit weight of the i-th bit is $2^{i-1}$.
 * An unsigned integer with n bits represents a range of $0$ to $2^{n}-1$.
     * If it exceeds the range, it will overflow, indicating that the computer cannot process such a large number at once.
 * The minimum value that can be represented:  $0$ (all 0)